-The regular UC program provides UC coverage to most wage and salary workers in each State, the District of Columbia, Puerto Rico, and the Virgin Islands.
-Except for provisions necessary to comply with Federal law, the provisions of State UC laws vary greatly, including their qualifying requirements and methods used to compute UC amounts.
+The regular UI program provides UI coverage to most wage and salary workers in each State, the District of Columbia, Puerto Rico, and the Virgin Islands.
+Except for provisions necessary to comply with Federal law, the provisions of State UI laws vary greatly, including their qualifying requirements and methods used to compute UC amounts.

 The period during which a claimant may receive UC is referred to as the "benefit year."
 In all but one State, a benefit year lasts one year from the effective date of the claim.
 The total regular UC that a claimant may receive in a benefit year is computed by the SWA in a dollar amount.
 A claimant may collect UC up to the maximum benefit amount allowable for the benefit year during periods of unemployment that occur during the benefit year.
-Under State UC laws, the total (maximum) UC a claimant is entitled to vary within certain limits according to the worker's wages in the base period (see III.E, "Eligibility").
+Under State UI laws, the total (maximum) UC a claimant is entitled to vary within certain limits according to the worker's wages in the base period (see III.E, "Eligibility").
 Reduced benefits may be paid for weeks of partial unemployment.
-In some States, the weekly UI benefit payment is augmented by a dependent's allowance, which may be paid for each dependent up to a maximum number of dependents.
+In some States, the weekly UI benefit payment is augmented by a dependent's allowance if provided under State UI law, which may be paid for each dependent up to a maximum number of dependents.